Want to Make STACKS of Cash?

 Net income is important to understand for individuals it is the figure that they should consider when they are spending and creating a budget.

-After taxes and other payroll deductions, if you start a new job earning $4,000 per month you might only have $3,000 (or less) to spend.
-You’ll quickly fall into a huge financial hole if you spend $4,000 a month.
+After taxes and payroll deductions, if you start a new job earning $4,000 per month, you may only take home $3,000 (or less).
+Spending the full $4,000 each month could quickly lead to significant financial trouble.

 You could start saving money for the future if you instead focus on net income and ensure that budgeted spending is less than your net income.